railsbridge-boston/railsbridge-boston/views/curriculum/running_your_application_locally.markdown

 ### Step 1

-We'll need to add a two more files and move a file to make the application work.
+We'll need to add two more files and move another to make the application work.
 Type this on the command line:

 ```text